edhowland/vish/README.md

 ## Further reading

-To read more information on the Vish language, please see the folloing files:
+To read more information on the Vish language, please see the following files:

 - [Overview of language and runtime environment](Overview.md)
 - [Vish Language Syntax](Syntax.md)